 Surgery is typically an option if you have severe symptoms caused by nasal polyps or if medications aren’t effective.
 You may still need to take certain medications to prevent polyps after surgery, especially if you have other chronic conditions like allergies or asthma.

 For more information regarding nasal polyps, call the Southern California Ear, Nose, & Throat office nearest you or request an appointment through our secure online form.
-We have offices conveniently located in Long Beach, Huntington Beach, Newport Beach, Torrance, and Los Alamitos.
+Our sinus specialists are all board-certified by the American Board of Otolaryngology and have extensive experience accurately diagnosing and effectively treating nasal polyps.
+We have offices conveniently located in Long Beach, Huntington Beach, Newport Beach, and Los Alamitos.